paxdotdev/pax/README.md

 You'll notice it looks a lot like HTML, XAML, or JSX.
 You'll also notice a couple of symbols that seem to be defined elsewhere -- a click handler called `self.handle_click` and some rotation value `self.theta`.
 Those values are defined in the Rust struct that Pax attaches to.

-A key distinction between Pax and templating languages like JSX is that Pax is _not evaluated in a closure._  Pax is always declared statically, and bound values are looked up at runtime.
-In fact, the contents of expressions isn't Rust at all, but a part of the Pax language called PAXEL — the Pax Expression Language.

 Here's the full example including Rust: